Social, Emotional and Mental Health Development

-We are a school community that has a growth mind-set and are excited to keep developing through the use of our learning powers and SMSC curriculum.
+We are a school community that has a growth mind-set and are excited to keep developing through our SEMH provision.
 Children’s personal, social and emotional development is considered to be of great importance at Palatine and is taught throughout the curriculum and embedded throughout the whole day.
 It gives pupils an opportunity to develop their personal qualities, skills and attributes and knowledge and understanding of others with the aim of enabling them to have a fulfilling and successful adulthood.

 We promote ‘British Values’ through our spiritual, moral, social and cultural education which permeates through the school’s curriculum and supports the development of the ‘whole child’.

 We recognise that this development is most successful when those values and attitudes are promoted by all the staff and provide a model of behaviour for our pupils.
 We support staff with a code of conduct to ensure all members of our tem know what is expected of them.
 We also offer many opportunities throughout the curriculum to explore different aspects of ‘British Values’ through a broad and balanced opportunities.
 We have also introduced a learning powers curriculum which covers many of these values.